 - Stop visiting ‘pro ana’ sites and the follow-up of ‘pro ana’ tips.

-- Keeping an eating diary can provide more insight into one’s own eating behaviour.
+- Keeping an eating diary can provide more insight into your own eating behaviour.
 It can also be useful to take this eating diary to the intake interviews with the therapist.

 - Seek professional help.